-- Union Capital Boston (UCB), a community development model in Boston, aims to help both young people and adults access economic opportunity through civic engagement.
+• Union Capital Boston (UCB), a community development model in Boston, aims to help both young people and adults access economic opportunity through civic engagement.
 UCB offers participants access to these forms of social capital through frequent in-person "Network Nights" that include, among other activities, a "Marketplace" where participants can request or offer help.
 UCB uses surveys to measure participants' access to what the program dubs both "social supports" and "social leverage."
 Through Network Night exit ticket surveys, UCB asks participants about the nature of the networking experience and the extent to which exchanges or reciprocity took place, including: "What were your emotions tonight at Network Night?
-(Happy, Shy, Lonely, Inspired, Bored)" and "Did you participate in Marketplace tonight?." - nXu is a nonprofit focused on helping youth explore their purpose in the context of diverse communities.
-The program specifically aims to broker new, diverse peer networks among students who might not otherwise have met.
-To understand if those friendships are, in fact, forming and if they are durable beyond the program itself, nXu asks students: "In the past 3 months, how many nXu students have you spent time with outside of school AND outside of nXu sessions?"
+(Happy, Shy, Lonely, Inspired, Bored)" and "Did you participate in Marketplace tonight?."